-Chromatin size is critical to the success of the Millipore Magna ChIP2 protocol.
+The size of fragmented chromatin can influence the success of the Millipore Magna $ChIP^2$ protocol.
 This protocol works best when the chromatin size is between 200-1000 bp.
 Shearing of the chromatin varies greatly, depending on cell type, growth conditions, quantity, volume, crosslinking, and equipment.
 It may be necessary to optimize sonication conditions by changing the power settings, cycle number and ratios of time ON and time OFF.

 The quality of the chromatin can be analyzed visually by agarose gel, and the quantity of DNA in the chromatin preparations can be measured following DNA extraction (Section F, Step 13) by spectrophotometry.
 Chromatin of good quality (when visually assessed by agarose gel electrophoresis) typically shows a size distribution of fragments between 200-1000 bp.
-(See Figure A on page 18 for an example of high quality sheared chromatin)
+(See Fig. A on page 16 for an example of high quality sheared chromatin)